eclipse-tractusx/item-relationship-service/docs/arc42.md

 ### Configurability

-The IRS utilizes the configuration mechanism provided by Spring Boot.
-Configuration properties can be defined in the file `src/main/resources/application.yml`
+The IRS utilizes the configuration mechanism provided by [Spring Boot.](https://spring.io/projects/spring-boot) Configuration properties can be defined in the file `src/main/resources/application.yml`

 For local testing purposes, there is an additional configuration file called `application-local.yml`.
-Values can be overriden there to support the local dev environment.
+Values can be overridden there to support the local dev environment.

 Other profiles should be avoided.
-Instead, the configuration can be overwritten using Spring’s external configuration mechanism (see <https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-external-config.html).> The operator must have total control over the configuration of the IRS.
+Instead, the configuration can be overwritten using the Spring Boot externalized configuration mechanism.
+The operator must have total control over the configuration of the IRS.

 ## Operational concepts